Stella Steyn: Career

-In 1938, she married David Ross, a Professor of French at the University of London, whom she had met in Germany in 1933.
+In 1938, she married David Ross, a professor of French at the University of London, whom she had met in Germany in 1933.
 They lived in England, where Ross worked as an academic in a number of universities.
+Steyn stayed mostly out of the public sphere after this rarely displaying her work.
+However, In 1947 Ladies in a Vase was completed and in 1952 she featured in the Carnegie institute Exhibition Pittsburgh.